Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-- Easter hats – Another fun idea for dress up clothes is give your toddler easter hats.
-Be it easter bunny ears or even a rabbit tail, easter hats are great for dress up and they’re sure to make your toddler smile
+- Easter hats – Another fun idea for dress-up clothes is to give your toddler easter hats.
+Be it easter bunny ears or even a rabbit tail, easter hats are great for dressing up and they’re sure to make your toddler smile

 - Dressing Gown

 Getting ready for the cooler weather is a great way to commemorate Easter!

 These beautiful, hand-crafted hair bows and personalised accessories will add an extra special something to your little ones’ Easter.

 There is only a limited number of these gorgeous pieces made each season.

 Which will it be?
 The chicks or bunnies?